Frequently Asked Questions

 How do I know if I’m looking up the correct procedure?

-We provide information on common procedures using CPT Codes, along with user-friendly procedure descriptions.
-A CPT Code is a five-digit code used by healthcare providers and medical facilities to identify medical procedures.
+Procedures on CompareMaine are identified by choosing a topic and searching for either a procedure name, keyword, or CPT Code.
+A CPT Code is a five-digit code used in healthcare to identify healthcare services and procedures.
 CPT Codes distinguish procedures from one another, such as a CT of abdomen with dye (CPT Code 74160) and a CT of abdomen without dye (CPT Code 74150).
-To get an accurate average payment, you can ask your provider for the CPT code for your procedure.
-The information provided on CompareMaine is intended to support conversations that you have with your medical provider.
-There may be additional services or procedures that you receive along with a given procedures that can change the payment.
+You can ask your provider for the CPT Code for the services or procedure(s) you are looking for on CompareMaine.
+The information provided on CompareMaine is intended to support conversations that you have with your providers.
+There may be additional services or procedures that you receive along with a given procedure that can change the amount of the average payment.

 What information will be available in later releases of the CompareMaine website?